michele-perrone/OpenPiano/README.md

 * [x] ~~Optimize the FD model to make it... usable~~ - Partially done [HERE](https://github.com/michele-perrone/OpenPiano/commit/eb89378566dbc875619000024de95a31c819be7c), but there's room for improvement
 * [x] ~~Take advantage of multithreading~~ - Semi-decent implementation [HERE](https://github.com/michele-perrone/OpenPiano/commit/c8868d6180c09d2e3bc9c06715db37fbe9c68205)
 * [x] ~~Add string dampers (normal people call it pedal)~~ - Rudimentary implementation [HERE](https://github.com/michele-perrone/OpenPiano/commit/79f3d8d2aae4c2b4e68de793d5fe940273fde638)
-* [ ] Find a mitigation for the fact that higher strings have a decreasingly lower spatial resolution, which makes it impossible to use the entire piano range with normal sampling frequencies
+* [ ] Find a mitigation for the fact that higher strings have a decreasingly lower spatial resolution, which makes it impossible to use the entire piano range with reasonable sampling frequencies
 * [ ] Simulate multiple strings per note and the double decay phenomenon
 * [ ] Simulate the soundboard
 * [ ] Find a decent set of physical parameters for all the strings